JScarry/DR_project/README.md

 The running of this web application will require a number of packages.

 First, to run the `server.py` python will be required.
 It also requires some python packages.
 A list of Python packages required to run all labs and assignments is included in the requirements.txt file.
-When you have setup python and a virtual environment to run the files the required extra packages can be installed by rinning the command `pip install -r requirements.txt`
+When you have setup python and a virtual environment to run the files the required extra packages can be installed by running the command: `pip install -r requirements.txt`

-Next to support accessing the database `car_DB1` mysql is required.
+Next to support accessing the database `car_db1` mysql is required.
 The application has been configured to access the `car_db1` database with the username and password `root`.
+The `car_db1.sql` is included in the repository.

 ## Starting the server